The first Colored TroopsLouisiana Native Guards

 The project designers were among the nation's most sympathetic supporters of Black service preceding the formation of the 54th infantry commanded by General Robert G. Shaw.
 All the same, too many officers cared too little about how they promoted Black recruits.
 All too common was the 3rd South Carolina Colored Infantry's betrayal over the unequal pay issue, its difficult fatigue duties, and the number of incompetent regimental officers who faced dismissal or military charges.
 By the war's end, Black recruitment would become widely accepted, and South Carolina would provide just over 5,000 of the 179,000 Black troops raised.

-Although several regiments fought bravely and heroically and won some of the country's highest honors for their valor and service, Black troops suffered more than white troops.
-Their conditions were harsher than for white troops because they were of lesser status.
+Although several regiments fought bravely and heroically and won some of the country's highest honors for their courage and service, Black troops suffered more than white troops.
+Their conditions were harsher than for white soldiers because they were of lesser status.
 Black troops suffered diseases such as measles, smallpox, and rheumatism in greater numbers than their fellow Union soldiers.

 Before going into battle, Black troops were warned by their commanders that they would not be taken prisoner if they were forced to surrender, so they knew that they had to fight until death.
 After the Fort Pillow, Tennessee, and Poison Springs, Arkansas, massacres of April 1864, the Colored Troops adopted the battle cries, “Remember Fort Pillow” and “Remember Poison Springs.”
 According to the research, black soldiers were taken prisoner, but just how they were treated is unknown.
 Between 160 and 170, regiments of infantry, cavalry, heavy artillery, and batteries of light artillery were organized.
 The exact number is difficult to determine because of the early reorganization in the recruiting cycle and the resulting re-designations.

 In addition, some units were deactivated or consolidated.
-The total number of enlistees varies from 176,000 to over 200,000, depending on the data sources.
+Depending on the data sources, the total number of enlistees varies from 176,000 to over 200,000.
 The complied index lists approximately 178,000 names.
 Approximately 135,000 were recruited from the states that seceded and the border slave states.
-States furnishing the largest numbers were Louisiana (24,052), Kentucky (23,703), Tennessee (20,133), and Mississippi (17,869).
+States furnishing the most significant numbers were Louisiana (24,052), Kentucky (23,703), Tennessee (20,133), and Mississippi (17,869).
 There were over 7,000 white officers.
-Omitted from these numbers are the 100,000 to 200,000 civilians who served in numerous capacities with the U.S. Colored Troops, as well as in all-white units as scouts, spies, cooks, corpsmen, nurses, teamsters, and various other positions.
+Omitted from these numbers are the 100,000 to 200,000 civilians who served in numerous capacities with the U.S. Colored Troops and in all-white units as scouts, spies, cooks, corpsmen, nurses, teamsters, and various other positions.
 Very few records were maintained on these individuals except in the personal papers of the officers.
-There were no organized Black units at Gettysburg or any other major battles so prominently published.
+There were no organized Black units at Gettysburg or any other significant battles so prominently published.

 Three regiments participated in the Battle of Olustee, Florida, on February 20, 1864, in which the Union forces were defeated.
 Hundreds of lives were lost, and many were captured and sent to the Andersonville, Georgia, prison.
 Nine regiments participated in the Battle of Fort Blakely, Alabama, from March 31 to April 9, 1865.
 In Virginia, 22 regiments participated in the Siege of Petersburg.
 One cavalry and twelve infantry regiments fought at Chapin’s Farm outside Richmond on September 29 and 30, 1864.
 Thirteen U.S. Colored Troops were awarded the Congressional Medal of Honor.